At CGPS, third grade balances active and authentic learning opportunities with meaningful social engagements.

 The third grade writing curriculum is influenced by approaches to writing instruction such as Benchmark, Judith Hochman’s Teaching Basic Writing, and Lucy Calkins’ Units of Study.
 Students are introduced to elements of writing such as similes and metaphors, dialogue, and the use of strong verbs and adjectives.
 Third graders also receive explicit instruction in sentence and paragraph structure, grammar and punctuation.
 Using the program Handwriting Without Tears, students review and practice cursive letter formation.

 World language exposure encourages empathy for learning a new language, development of problem-solving skills and an understanding of and openness to cultural differences.
 All Spanish classes are full immersion experiences with focus on acquiring speaking and listening skills.
 Third graders a acquire Spanish vocabulary through songs, poems, books and games, and investigate Latin American culture, including a celebration of the Day of the Dead when they decorate their own sugar skulls.
 The third graders learn fruit and vegetable vocabulary in connection to their social studies exploration of Native Americans and the Three Sisters.
-Third graders create ads for an imaginary store by designing clothing and labeling the articles of clothing with descriptions and prices, and then practice real-world interactions when shopping in that store.
-Students finish the year by learning how to form essential questions, practicing vocabulary by interviewing each other and asking basic questions about age, birthdate and favorite color.
+Students finish the year by exploring Peru and the Inca civilization.

 Third grade students continue to explore and expand their art skills.
 They incorporate a variety of art materials into longer term art projects.
-Over the course of the year artists work to refine their visual acuity including a unit in color theory, texture and shape.
-Drawing projects include a self study, still life observations and drawing from their imaginations.
-In third grade, students look at the work of various artists throughout the ages and create projects are inspired by their styles.
-They also observe architectural details on buildings.
-From these observations they draw and sculpt the head of a gargoyle.
-In collaboration with the classroom Native American studies curriculum, students construct ceramic pinch/coil pots which are painted in styles reflective of Native American culture.
+Over the course of the year, artists work to refine their visual acuity including a unit in color theory, texture and shape.
+Drawing projects include still life observations, drawing from their imaginations, and from stories.
+In third grade, students look at the work of various artists throughout the ages and create projects that are inspired by their styles.
+They also observe architectural details on buildings such as gargoyles.
+Each student constructs a coil pot beginning with a basic pinch pot shape.
+To this, they add coils to grow their vessels and create a unique work of art.
 The art studios provide children a valuable opportunity to express their feelings, thoughts and ideas in a safe and nurturing environment.

-Along with Library and Reading Buddies classes, third graders begin using reference materials and other resources in the library for research.
-Each cycle, they alternate between having Library class and Reading Buddies, during which they proudly serve as the older buddies.
-In Library, students share chapter books and work on making connections and predictions based on the text.
+Along with library classes, third graders begin using reference materials and other resources in the library for research.
+In library class, students share chapter books and work on making connections and predictions based on the text.
 At the end of each class, students are able to check out up to two books.
-As the older Reading Buddies, third graders relish the opportunity to set an example and form a bond with a younger child.
-They read books to and with their buddies and do book-based projects together.
-Third graders are also given the chance to submit poems, short stories and book reviews to the Library's literary and book review magazines, enjoy an annual book-based movie night and experience presentations by visiting authors and illustrators.
+Third graders are also given the chance to submit poems, short stories and book reviews to the library's literary and book review magazines, enjoy an annual book-based movie night and experience presentations by visiting authors and illustrators.
 Students also visit the library to work on research projects and are taught lessons on utilizing the library's online databases, as well as navigating various forms of book based research.

 The third grade physical education curriculum incorporates a variety of individual, partner and group activities that introduce and continue to develop sport-specific knowledge.
 By using lead-up drills and game simulations, students are taught offensive and defensive strategies which are then built upon as they progress toward mastering game concepts.
 Cooperative team games and fitness activities are also integrated into the curriculum throughout the year.
 These lessons focus on building character and encourages students' awareness of sportsmanship, kindness and respect for others.